pluginsGLPI/metabase/Readme.md

 ![metabase illustration](https://www.metabase.com/images/dashboard.png)

-This plugin ease integration of GLPI with [Metabase](https://www.metabase.com/) It actually permits to:
+This plugin eases integration of GLPI with [Metabase](https://www.metabase.com/) It actually permits to:
 - [X] Connect to Metabase API.
 - [X] Push database configuration or use existing configured db in metabase.